-He even sat down by her side when in the evening she removed her makeup and applied face-cream.
+He even sat down by her side in the evening when she removed her makeup and applied face-cream.
 He asked her about the stuff she was smearing on her face.
 She explained that it was to keep the wrinkles away.
 He looked a little closer at her and said: “It doesn’t work, does it?”

 In the Gospel story today (John 1:29-34) John the Baptist takes a closer look at Jesus and says, “He does work!”
 “Behold, the Lamb of God, who takes away the sin of the world.”

 From the daily bombings in Ukraine to the spiteful things that you and I do and say – we realize our world is loaded with sin and with sinners.
 Sin is a spiritual cancer, isn’t it?
 Sin produces more and more sin.
 There are retaliation bombings in the Middle East countries, romantic breakups that lead to suicide and death, revenge, partisan politics, estrangement, and the silent treatment.
 Sin is a vicious circle, isn’t it?
 An ugly chain of events that keeps repeating itself over and over again.

 Jesus breaks that circle, that chain of sin, if we let him.
 What do millions of people all around the world say at each and every Mass before taking Jesus into their bodies and souls at Communion time?
 “This is the Lamb of God who takes away the sins of the world.
 Happy are those who are called to his supper.”

 As we receive Jesus in Communion we can say to him: “I’m doing this for you, Jesus.
 I should snap back at this family member of mine and give them hell.
 I think they deserve it.
 But because of you in my life, I won’t.
 I won’t even give them the silent treatment or a stare.”